Estate Planning Lawyers Indianapolis, IN

 - The decedent’s cousins

-If the decedent had no known family, the entire estate will go to the county that the person lived in.
+If the decedent had no known family, the estate will go to the county that the person lived in.
 This includes real estate and large assets, such as vehicles and boats.
-Any personal property the decedent had will usually do to the state.
+Any personal property the decedent had will usually go to the state.

 Let an Estate Planning Attorney Help

-Don’t let the courts decide how your estate should be divided.
+Don’t let the courts decide how to divide your estate.
 Contact estate planning lawyers Indianapolis, IN from Ward & Ward Personal Injury Lawyers today to find out how easy this process can be.

 Get the estate planning process started in Indianapolis today